jonashaag/provision-with-micromamba/README.md

 ## Example with environment caching

-Use `cache-env` to cache the entire env (`envs/myenv` directory) across action runs.
+Use `cache-env` to cache the entire Conda environment (`envs/myenv` directory) across action runs.

 By default the cache is invalidated whenever the contents of the `environment-file` or `extra-specs` change, plus once per day.
 See the `cache-env-key` option for custom cache invalidation.

 ```yaml
 - name: Install Conda environment with Micromamba